 The buccal cavity of the hookworm of cats.
 Although very similar to the stoma of adult Ancylostoma caninum, the teeth on the ventral margin of Ancylostoma tubaeforme are slightly larger.
 Infection with this species is the result of skin penetration or ingestion of third-stage larvae, or ingestion of paratenic hosts with larvae encysted in tissues.

 A parasite of cattle and zebu, Bunostomum phlebotomum may be found in the small intestine feeding on blood.
-Penetration of larvae may cause cattle to stamp their feed and lick their legs, and heavy infections with adults may lead to diarrhea, anemia, and hypoproteinemia.
+Penetration of larvae may cause cattle to stamp their feet and lick their legs, and heavy infections with adults may lead to diarrhea, anemia, and hypoproteinemia.
 In calves this manifests as marked weakness, emaciation, and submandibular edema.

 Egg of Uncinaria stenocephala.
 This hookworm infects dogs (rarely cats) in cooler temperate regions, including the northern US, Canada, and Europe.
 Eggs resemble those of Ancylostoma spp. in that they are elliptical, thin-shelled, and contain morulae in fresh feces, but Uncinaria eggs are slightly larger (71-92 X 35-58 µm).

 Goat lungs showing classic Muellerius capillaris lesions.
 Adult worms of this genera live in the alveoli and pulmonary parenchyma of sheep and goats.
 There, they form nodules that turn a greyish color, a result of the degeneration of accumulated leucocytes and necrotic pulmonary tissue.
 Despite this, hosts generally show no apparent clinical signs.